-The M.S. in Critical Game Design will focus on the application of the transformative capacity of the practical skills necessary to produce games within the industry, the academy, and society at large through the completion of an applied thesis project, most likely in the form of a critically informed game prototype.
-Students will learn how to apply insights from critical work directly to the production of new types of game designs.
+The M.S. in Critical Game Design will focus on the transformative capacity of games—whether in industry, the academy, or society-at-large—through the completion of an applied thesis project, most likely in the form of a critically informed game prototype.
+Armed with the practical skills needed to design and build games, students will learn how to apply insights from critical work directly to the production of new types of game designs.

-The M.S. in Critical Game Design represents a new kind of practical and theoretical curriculum — a kind of curriculum that leverages the interdisciplinary strengths of Rensselaer.
-Students and faculty in these classes will explore theoretical and critical texts surrounding games, their production, and their reception, as well as design and build games that respond to the issues that arise out of these texts and curricular investigations.
+The M.S. in Critical Game Design represents a new kind of practical and theoretical curriculum that leverages the interdisciplinary strengths of Rensselaer.
+Through the program, students will explore the growing literature in the field of game design in order to inform the design of games that respond to the issues that arise out of these texts and curricular investigations.

 To be accepted as a co-terminal student, applicants must be current Rensselaer students and submit a completed application by January 30 of their junior year.

 - Enable students to transform the medium of games and the games industry through building games

 - Prepare students to take leadership roles in newly created Ph.D. programs in game design across the world